Computational methods for large-scale inverse problems: a survey on hybrid projection methods: Extensions

 We split our discussion into two main classes: (1) enrichment methods and (2) augmentation or recycling approaches.
 For both classes of methods, we assume that we are given a low-dimensional subspace that represents prior information or expert knowledge.
-That is, we assume that we are given a suitable set of basis vectors denoted $\bfW_p \in \bbR^{n \times p}$ such that a well-chosen subspace for the solution is given by $\calW_p = \calR(\bfW_p)$ where $\calR(\cdot)$ denotes the column space of the matrix.
-We call this the ``prior solution subspace'' (not to be confused with priors or priorconditioning methods).
+That is, we assume that we are given a suitable set of basis vectors, denoted $\bfW_p \in \bbR^{n \times p}$, such that a well-chosen subspace for the solution is given by $\calW_p = {\rm ran}(\bfW_p)$.
+We call this the `prior solution subspace' (not to be confused with priors or priorconditioning methods).
 The main assumption is that the solution has a significant component in the given subspace $\calW_p$, and the goal is to incorporate the provided subspace judiciously in order to obtain improved regularized solutions.